Amnesty International: Funding

-"these personal and unaffiliated donations allow Amnesty International (AI) to maintain full independence from any and all governments, political ideologies, economic interests or religions.
-We neither seek nor accept any funds for human rights research from governments or political parties and we accept support only from businesses that have been carefully vetted.
-By way of ethical fundraising leading to donations from individuals, we are able to stand firm and unwavering in our defence of universal and indivisible human rights."

 However, Amnesty International has received grants over the past ten years from the UK Department for International Development, the European Commission, the United States State Department and other governments.

 Amnesty International USA has received funding from the Rockefeller Foundation, but these funds are only used "in support of its human rights education work."
 It has also received many grants from the Ford Foundation over the years.

 Criticism and controversies

-Criticism of Amnesty International includes publishing falsified reports, racist senior staff, secretly cooperating with the U.K government, excessively high pay for management, underprotection of overseas staff jobs, associating with organizations with a dubious record on human rights protection, selection bias, ideological and foreign policy bias against either non-Western countries or Western-supported countries, or bias for terrorist groups.
+Criticism of Amnesty International includes claims about publishing incorrect reports, associating with organizations with a dubious record on human rights protection, selection bias, ideological and foreign policy bias, and the issue of institutional discrimination within the organization.
 Following the suicide of two staff members in 2019, Amnesty launched a review of the workplace culture at the organization.
 The report found an internal toxic work environment, including cases of bullying and discrimination.
 Since the report multiple staff members around the world spoke about systemic abuse at Amnesty.

-Numerous governments and their supporters have criticized Amnesty's criticism of their policies, including those of Australia, Czech Republic, China, the Democratic Republic of the Congo, Egypt, India, Iran, Israel, Morocco, Qatar, Saudi Arabia, Vietnam, Russia, Nigeria and the United States, for what they assert is one-sided reporting or a failure to treat threats to security as a mitigating factor.
+Numerous governments and their supporters have criticized Amnesty's criticism of their policies, including those of Australia; Czech Republic; China; the Democratic Republic of the Congo; Egypt; India; Iran; Israel; Morocco; Qatar; Saudi Arabia; Vietnam; Russia; Nigeria; and the United States, for what they assert is one-sided reporting or a failure to treat threats to security as a mitigating factor.
 The actions of these governments, and of other governments critical of Amnesty International, have been the subject of human rights concerns voiced by Amnesty.